cavemanguy/startup-kit-templates/README.md

 [Amazon Relational Database Service (RDS)](https://aws.amazon.com/rds/) is a service for running relational databases without having to manage the server software, backups, or other maintenance tasks.
 The RDS service as a whole supports Amazon Aurora, PostgreSQL, MySQL, MariaDB, Oracle, and Microsoft SQL Server; this template currently works with PostgreSQL, MySQL, and MariaDB, and supports t2, m4, and r4 [instance types](https://aws.amazon.com/rds/instance-types/).

+Creating an RDS stack requires you to have first created a [VPC](#vpc) stack, and to enter the name of the VPC stack as the NetworkStackName parameter.

 The **_db.cfn.yml_** template creates:

 - A DB instance